OPA MEMBERS – LOGIN TO ACCESS THE FULL CONTENT

 MARKET RANGE FEES FOR PHYSIOTHERAPY SERVICES IN ONTARIO

-In 2018, OPA engaged itracks to conduct a survey to collect market information on normal and customary fees for physiotherapy services within the private sectors.
-Itracks conducted data analysis on the results and provided a summary report to OPA.
-This report is for informational purposes only and does not represent a recommended set fee for physiotherapy services in Ontario.
+In 2018, OPA engaged itracks, an external research company, to conduct a survey to collect market rate information on normal and customary fees for private practice physiotherapy services. itracks conducted data analysis on the results and provided a summary report to OPA.
+This report provides information on the range of responses received and does not represent a recommended set fee for physiotherapy services in Ontario.
 Questions?
-Contact email@example.com.
+Contact Amanda Smart.

 FINANCIAL PLANNING 101 WEBINAR SERIES